EatWithoutSleep/EatWithoutSleep/README.md

 - 👋 Hi, I’m @EatWithoutSleep
 - 👀 I’m interested in programming and coding
-- 🌱 I’m currently learning pyhton and C++
+- 🌱 I’m currently learning python and C++
 - 💞️ I’m looking to collaborate with humans :0
 - 📫 How to reach me?